vivekkhanna11/portfolio/README.md

-# Toronto Urban Mobility & Spatial Analytics Portfolio
+# Urban Mobility, Spatial Analytics and BIM Portfolio

 An interactive, browser-based portfolio built using a custom visual node engine (`Portfolio.gh`, inspired by Grasshopper and parametric workflows).
 This platform showcases urban planning case studies, 3D spatial tools, and data-driven research across the Greater Toronto Area (GTA).